AKMADH/SB-App/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `ng build` to build the project. and the ng serve --o to open in the broswer make sure the .net core web api project running in the background.
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).